ading0/Generic-A-Star/README.md

 #### Usage

-Copy the .cs files in the `source` subdirectory.
+Copy the .cs files in the `Source` subdirectory.

 #### Limitations